truedashti/binary_classification_project_basic/README.md

 Contributions are welcome!
 If you find issues or want to add features, feel free to open issues or submit pull requests on [GitHub](https://github.com/truedashti).

----

-This README file now includes all relevant details about the dataset, parallel processing techniques, and GPU usage.
-Let me know if you'd like further enhancements!